Contents

 The Yurt Roof

-The roof of the yurt is formed by long poles, known as uwıqs, attached to the keregebas and the central roof wheel or shan'araq, sometimes called a shanaraq, shanyraq or a shangaraq.
-The uwıqs are round in section and generally undecorated (unlike Kazakh uwıqs).
+The roof of the yurt is formed by long poles, known as uwıqs, attached to the keregebas and the central roof wheel or shan'araq.
+The uwıqs are round in section and generally undecorated (unlike Qazaq uwıqs).
 The uwıqs are bent part of the way along their length, leaving one long straight end and one short straight end.
 The bend is known as the iyineu (from iyin, shoulder).
 It is this single short bend which gives the Karakalpak yurt its distinctive conical shape.

 Structure of Karakalpak yurt roof